-In addition, early childhood services are provided within the district, as well as at community sites.
-The district's early childhood teachers collaborate with 4K and 5K teachers regarding curriculum and transition issues for the early childhood students.
-The early childhood students often attend the 4K and 5K programs for partial or half days.
-What types of training does the school provide preschool parents and/or preschool teachers on the skills preschool age children will need when they enter kindergarten?
-4K district level offerings Component 8: Teacher Participation in Making Assessment Decisions What tools does the school use to evaluate the efficacy of their strategies implemented for their schoolwide program?
-The SIR (School Implementation Review) for Rtl implementation will be completed each year starting in the spring of 2018.
-In addition, the Staff Perception Survey will be completed by all teaching staff starting in the spring of 2019.
+Component 8: Teacher Participation in Making Assessment Decisions What tools does the school use to evaluate the efficacy of their strategies implemented for their schoolwide program?
+The PLC Continuum will guide our reflection and planning related to our PLC work as well as data from the equity walk and teacher reflections around Tier 1 work.
 Annual parent and staff surveys are used.
 Analysis of student achievement data using common assessments based on essential learning outcomes.
 How do teachers provide their input into the decisions regarding the use of school-based academic assessments? • How are assessments to be used selected? • What decisions are made based on the assessments? • How is assessment information shared?
 How are teachers involved in student achievement data analysis?
 Teacher learning communities discuss the impact of their instruction at the particular grades they teach and schoolwide.
 All professional staff meet regularly in grade level groups.
 In addition, teacher teams use multiple measures to make instructional decisions based on current student data and their professional judgment.
 As well, the whole building will engage in ongoing conversation and reflection both informally and formally, such as building professional development days.
 Assessment decisions are a part of each grade-level Collaborative Team, as well as the Academic and Leadership committees.
 Collaborative assessment review is inherent to the Professional Learning Community model.
 Teachers have discussed SMART goals and the state standards for Language Arts and Math.
 Teachers create and/or locate common assessments to measure student progress toward the goals.

-Here are some data points classroom teachers, EEN specialists, interventionists use when making academic decisions:

-Reading: Benchmark book data is documented digitally for grades K-5th.
-PALS is administered three times a year for grades K - 2nd.
-STAR is administered three times a year for grades 2nd through 5th.
+Here are some data points classroom teachers, EEN specialists, interventionists use when making academic decisions: Reading: Amplify CKLA assessments; STAR is administered three times a year for grades 2nd through 5th.
 Mathematics: Students in K through 5th grade are screened three times a year on their mathematics progress using the district screeners or STAR math assessment.
 Common math unit assessments are given and reviewed at grade level collaborations.
 The results are discussed when determining intervention and enrichment support for students.